-Bonus Material: Checklist to Build Perfect Email Subject Lines (+ Examples)
+Bonus Material: Checklist to Build Perfect Email Subject Line (+ Examples)

-JUST ONE PROBLEM: They need to be INSIDE to see the kitchen.
+They need to be INSIDE the house to see the kitchen.

 You need curb appeal to get people driving by to take a second look and eventually walk through the door.

 Same goes for your emails.
-People need to open your emails to read, and gain value from what’s inside.
+People need to open your emails to read what’s inside.

-The top 3 reasons people aren’t reading your email:
+The top 3 reasons people aren’t opening and reading your email

 - Your subject line doesn’t seem CASUAL so they don’t know, like, or trust you.

 - Your subject line doesn’t make them CURIOUS.